 - Monumental Toy Shoppe and Monumental Miniatures

-There are a seemingly infinite amount of parks and recreational areas dotting the countryside in and around Monument real estate.
+There are a seemingly infinite amount of parks and recreational areas dotting the countryside in and around, the Monument Area.

-The 1,106,604 acres of evergreen-carpeted hills, snow-capped mountain peaks and rushing rivers that make up Pike National Forest, which cozies up almost to the western borders of Monument.
-Also, there are two regional parks less than 10 miles from the city, and dozens of beautiful and challenging golf courses within a 30-mile radius of the city.
+The 1,106,604 acres of evergreen-carpeted hills, snow-capped mountain peaks and rushing rivers that make up Pike National Forest, cozies up almost to the western borders of Monument.
+There are also two regional parks less than 10 miles from the city, and dozens of beautiful and challenging golf courses within a 30-mile radius of the city.

 One of the most popular multi-use trails in the state is the 15-mile Santa Fe Regional Trail.
 It begins about 4 miles northwest of Monument in the little town of Palmer Lake, carves its way south through Monument and the southern edge of the United States Air Force Academy, and ends in Colorado Springs.
 It is one of the longest continuous trails in the county, and is enjoyed by walkers, bikers, horseback riders, snowshoers, cross-country skiers, and anyone else whose shadow falls across its graveled pathway.

 Monument covers a total of 5 square miles and is what the state of Colorado defines as a Home Rule Charter government.
 As such, all of the city’s governmental policies are established by a commission, and voted on by the board of trustees and town council.
 In addition to these governing bodies, Monument’s charter makes provisions for a mayor and a town manager.